SWE-MiniSandbox: Container-Free Reinforcement Learning for Building Software Engineering Agents: Discussions

 To further validate our MiniSandbox environment, we select two official models (SWE-Agent-7B and SWE-Agent-32B) and first run inference using the standard container-based SWE-agent framework to obtain their predicted patches.
 We then evaluate these same patches using both the official container-based SWE-bench framework and our MiniSandbox-based framework.
 The results are summarized in Table~\ref{tab:swebench}.

 In the table, \textbf{Verify-c} denotes scores obtained with the container-based framework, while \textbf{Verify-s} denotes scores from our MiniSandbox framework.
-The number of instances marked as solved by the container framework but failed by the MiniSandbox is reported as \textbf{TN} (True Negative). \textbf{Exception} counts how many of these True Negative and False Positive cases cannot be explained by the previously identified system or network limitations.
+The number of instances marked as solved by the container framework but failed by the MiniSandbox is reported as \textbf{FN} (False Negative). \textbf{Exception} counts how many of these False Negative and False Positive cases cannot be explained by the previously identified system or network limitations.

 Overall, the results show that our MiniSandbox framework is consistent with the container-based evaluation, and we observe no unexplained discrepancies, further validating the effectiveness of our framework.